| Are women at risk? Women are at risk for heart

 attack.
 If you have already had a heart attack, cholesterol-lowering medicines

 can lower your risk of another attack.
+Taking an aspirin every day

 may lower your risk of problems if you have coronary artery disease, a heart